Resources & Technology

 Academic Technology: Communication, Collaboration, and Creation

 The faculty at the Carol Morgan School uses a variety of technologies for communication and collaboration with students, parents, colleagues, and outside organizations.
-Each member of the faculty is provided with a MacBook Pro Laptop to support the idea that teachers, like students, need to be mobile learners and managers.
+Each member of the faculty is provided with a MacBook Pro laptop to support the idea that teachers, like students, need to be mobile learners and managers.

-The faculty, staff, and administrators use PowerSchool, a centralized online student information system (SIS), for efficient data management across our schools and departments.
+The faculty, staff, and administrators use PowerSchool, a centralized online student information system (SIS), for efficient data management across our divisions and departments.
 PowerTeacher is the gradebook component of this SIS and includes parent, student, and teacher portals for real-time grading, attendance, data collection, and communication.
 Moodle is an online learning management system which hosts blended learning activities, assignments, and calendars for every subject and every grade level.

 Teachers and students collaborate and create using a wide variety of online tools.
-The Google Suite for education is used by the entire community while iOS Apps, eBooks, Nearpod, iMovie, TurnItIn, IXL, Classcraft, BrainPop and many other services are supported and infused into the classroom.
+The Google Suite for education is used by the entire community while iOS apps, eBooks, Nearpod, iMovie, TurnItIn, IXL, Classcraft, BrainPop and many other services are supported and infused into the classroom.

 Examples of Technology in the Classroom

-CMS has a successful Bring Your Own Device (BYOD) program for grades 6 through 12.
+CMS has a successful Bring Your Own Device (BYOD) program for grades 6-12.
 Teachers and students leverage this program to improve learning and help our students become agile digital creators, consumers, and problem solvers.
 The elementary grade 1-5 classrooms are set up with mini-labs containing laptops, or iPads for group work.
 The early childhood has a similar program using classroom sets of iPads ensuring that all CMS students and teachers have access to technology when and where they need it.

 Infusion of technology has been designed and implemented in all areas of the school.
 Each division has both technology teachers who teach technology courses as well as technology integration facilitators who help classroom teachers infuse our wealth of technology tools into the curriculum.
 CMS classrooms are equipped with mounted LCD projectors and document cameras.
 Interactive whiteboards are also located in most classrooms.
 Teachers and students have access to mobile labs, traditional computers labs (two in ES, two in HS), robotics and innovation labs in the MS, an advanced robotics and innovation lab in the HS, and a dedicated fine arts Mac Lab with still photography and video capabilities.